 “Can the Monster Speak?
 A report to an academy of psychoanalysts” by Paul B. Preciado is the full text of a speech that was only able to be partially held at the 49th Study Day of the École de la Cause Freudienne in Paris in the November of 2019 (Preciado 2021).
 It’s title is a reference to Gayatri Chakravorty Spivak’s seminal essay, “Can the Subaltern Speak?”
 (Spivak 1998) and it is held by a subaltern body: the trans body, the non-binary body of Paul B. Preciado.
 The speech was unable to be held fully due to a lack of time and interruptions from the audience of psychoanalysts.
 It’s a powerful and radical critique of psychoanalytical theories, traditions and institutions and their roles in supporting and being parts of colonial patriarchy, and in doing so is also an immediately (and intensely) intersectional text.
-Although Preciado - speaking in front of a congress of psychoanalysts as a trans man - focuses on psychoanalysis and its role in the colonial co-creation of binary gender and the pathologization of trans bodies for obvious reasons, he doesn’t limit his radical critique and deconstruction to the concept of gender.
+Although Preciado - speaking in front of a congress of psychoanalysts as a trans person - focuses on psychoanalysis and its role in the colonial co-creation of binary gender and the pathologization of trans bodies for obvious reasons, he doesn’t limit his radical critique and deconstruction to the concept of gender.
 He consistently speaks of the colonial patriarchy, highlighting the intersections between coloniality, racism and gender, he speaks out against the historical and present centering of “white heterosexual middle-class men in psychoanalysis” (Preciado 2021: 19).
 Most importantly for this essay, he illuminates intersections and connections between animality and speciesism, and his experiences with transphobia and colonial heteronormativity.
 How he does this will be the content of the main body of this essay, but first I want to introduce a concept I will be working with in the following text and which I think to be very fruitful for any intersectional analysis and practice: Deleuze and Guattari’s concept of the line of flight (ligne de fuite) (Deleuze and Guattari 1991).

 First introduced in “Rhizome”, the first chapter of their 1980 book “A Thousand Plateaus”, a line of flight is an aspect of an assemblage (e.g. a book, a conversation, an idea, a power structure etc.) that - if taken - causes the assemblage to change and adapt to those changes by pulling it into new directions.
 Lines of flight are present in every assemblage, they are what leads to deterritorializations of stratified systems of thought and action (Deleuze and Guattari 1991).
 For example, a classic or neoliberal economics textbook about the English, Belgian or German economy can include a reference to the automobile industry, which presents a line of flight leading towards the history of the colonial economy of rubber extraction and slavery in those countries’ former African colonies.
 Leading to a shift in focus from classical or neoliberal economics to coloniality and critical political economics.
 The reference’s function as a line of flight does not need to be intended or even thought about by the authors to be effective.
 That is because lines of flight always come from and lead towards the external, showing that no change or movement (and further no existence) is possible without relationships and connections to the ‘outside’ or an/many ‘other/s’.
 A line of flight never comes alone, it is a multiplicity.
 It is always already 1 + n lines of flight and those lines of flight do not lead to only one place; they are multiplicities leading to other multiplicities.
 In the context of intersectionality, lines of flight are everywhere.
 Intersectionality itself can be seen as a line of flight away from single axis frameworks of oppression and resistance.
 Similarly, a key aspect of intersectional thought and practice, Matsuda’s method of “asking the other question” (Matsuda 1991: 1189), always constitutes and creates multiple lines of flight away from isolated and atomized conceptions of subordination towards new awarenesses of the interconnections between different relationships of domination and resistance.
 The drawing, making aware of and then taking of a line of flight is a political intervention against a stratified structure made so by uneven power relations.
 It is with this perspective that I want to apply the concept of lines of flight to Preciado’s “Can the Monster Speak?”.
 Not to critique the text itself, but to expand on its radical interventions, to take some of the lines of flight it presents but isn’t able to take fully due to its unavoidable limitations as a speech with a time limit.
 I will be focusing on two parts of the speech and using them as lines of flight towards intersectional discussions on speciesism and colonial patriarchy.